coeqtdbatu/coeqtdbatu.github.io/index.md

 show_call_box: true
 ---

-# Climate Dynamics and Data Science at UIUC
+#  Center of Excellence in Quantum Technologies at Dr. Babasaheb Ambedkar Technological University

-Paricipating in the National Mission on Quantum Technology
+Participating in the National Mission on Quantum Technology